Deploying the most advanced work-class ROVs

 |Auxiliary Tooling Flow||72LPM at 207BAR||190LPM at 345BAR|

 Our Heavy Duty (HD) ROV was a major step change in work class ROV design.
 We introduced a modular design whereby packages can be removed and replaced rapidly within 60 minutes.
 In addition to the ease of maintenance and repair, the modular design provides more inboard space for additional intervention tools and work packages.

 The 150hp HD ROV is optimized for installation onboard drilling rigs and ROV support vessels where available deck space is limited.
 Combined with our electric TMS system, the standard model is capable of excursions of 425 meters, 850 meters or 1,500 meters.

 The Ultra Heavy Duty (UHD) ROV is the most advanced and powerful work class ROV available.
-Its design is underpinned by the HD design but with a larger vehicle and a 250hp motor and 150hp auxiliary output.
+Its design is underpinned by the HD modular design but is a larger vehicle with a 250hp motor and 150hp auxiliary output.

 Unique to the UHD-III is its onboard software driven ISOL-8 pump with its ability to generate 50 gpm at 5,000 psi to effect a BOP ram closure in less than 45 seconds.

 The UHD-III is capable of completing arduous tasks that require significant power to lift, position and install subsea field equipment.